 Please meet the wonderful students who are also DEIC members.
 They will be happy to collect your ideas, any concerns or issues and present them on your behalf at our monthly meetings.

-Logan Williams- I'm a first-year graduate student currently completing my lab rotations, with broad interests in developing genetic diagnostics and therapeutics for neurological disorders.
+Logan Williams- I'm a third-year graduate student in Dr. Janine LaSalle's lab, where I study the impact of prenatal environmental exposures on fetal neurodevelopment.
 If you have questions, concerns, or ideas as to how the IGG group can foster a more diverse, equitable, and inclusive community both within our graduate group and within the biological sciences broadly, I would be thrilled to hear your input.
 In particular, feel free to contact me to discuss issues of LGBTQIA+ inclusion, historical and contemporary exclusion of minority groups in the biomedical sciences, and exclusion or stigma on the basis of religious affiliation. email@example.com